 The diagnostics screen allows you to run diagnostic tests to check your DSL connection.
 The outcome will show test results of three connections-

 - Connection to your local network

 - Connection to your DSL service provider

 - Connection to your Internet service provider

-There are two buttons at the bottom of the page-Test and Test with OAM F4-which allow you to retest if necessary.
+The Test and Test with OAM F4 buttons allow you to retest if necessary.